 • Move the fries to a plate lined with paper towels.

-• Season with the salt and serve with your favorite dipping sauces.
+• Sprinkle the hot fries with 1 tsp salt and serve warm with your favorite dipping sauces.

 Recipe Video